albi-3/healthtracker/README.md

             if (bmi < 18.5) {
                 causes = 'Possible causes of underweight include inadequate calorie intake, high metabolism, inadequate nutrition, underlying health conditions, or a combination of these factors.
 Sometimes, mental health issues like stress, anxiety, or depression can also contribute to weight loss or difficulty gaining weight.';
+                effects = 'Effects of being underweight may include reduced energy levels, weakened immune system, and nutritional deficiencies.';
             } else if (bmi >= 25 && bmi <= 29.9) {
                 causes = 'Possible causes of overweight include excess calorie intake, lack of physical activity, genetic factors, low-nutrient meals, sedentary lifestyles, and environmental effects such as easy availability of unhealthy foods.';
+                effects = 'Effects of being overweight may include increased risk of chronic diseases like diabetes, heart disease, and joint problems.';
             } else if (bmi > 29.9) {
                 causes = 'Possible causes of obesity include unhealthy eating habits, lack of physical activity, or genetic factors.
 Emotional eating and other psychological issues might also play a role.';
+                effects = 'Effects of obesity may include increased risk of chronic diseases, reduced mobility, and negative impacts on mental health.';
             }

             return { causes, effects };